amisamyra99/flightUsa_Analysis/README (1).md

     My exploration shows that most of the delayed flights were slightly delayed, taking into account that slightly delayed flights are flights that are delayed more than 15 minutes.
 I was curious about the main causes of flight delays, so I studied the delay variable to see their distribution.
 I noticed that their values were concentrated on the left side, which means that the majority of delays are short, and the longer delays, while unusual  are more time consuming.
     Regarding cancelled flights, the main reasons for flight cancellations are the carrier and weather, and there are almost no flights cancelled for safety reasons.
     In addition, I have observed that the cancelled flights may be related to the time of year.
 In fact, we have more cancelled flights in February, from May to June and finally in December.
 We also have more delays in departures in these periods which correspond mainly to spring, summer and winter.
-    Finally, to see if the season really affects the delay of flights, I decided to study the trend on the 5 most active airlines and I noticed a relationship between the delay and the time of the year.
-In fact, I noticed that the average delay per airline has almost the same trend, but for some of them the delay time is more important.
-Same remark for CarrierDelay, WeatherDelay, SecurityDelay, NASDelay, LateAircraftDelay.
+    Finally, to see if the season  affects the delay of flights,particularly weather flight and diverted flights I decided to study the trend on the 10 most active airlines on the diverted flights and I noticed that the highest number of diverted is observed during summer when airlines are overwhelmed .